 What Is A Mature Student?
 A Definition

-any sort of difference?
-Well the simple answer is yes – it can make a difference when with your application, where you might want to live and what types of funding you can access.
+Find out what it’s like to be a mature student, how it can make a difference with your university application, where you might want to live and what types of funding you can access, in this guide.

-Mature postgraduate students are informally counted as those aged 26 and over, but since all postgraduate students are a little older than the huge undergraduate population at any university, very few institutions formally recognise mature postgraduate students.*
+Mature postgraduate students are informally counted as those aged 26 and over, although because postgraduate students are only slightly older than the huge undergraduate population, very few institutions formally recognise mature postgraduate students.

 Mature postgraduate students have one major advantage over those fresh from their undergraduate degrees and that is work experience, which can seriously boost their postgraduate CV.
 Relevant work experience is highly valued in applications to postgraduate courses, especially those with a focus on a particular career path.
 Some postgraduate courses will accept students who do not have the necessary the best results in their undergraduate degree or even no degree at all as substantial work experience of five years or more can sometimes be considered.